trevorhauter/gitportal.nvim/README.md

 ## ꩜ Use cases
 #### You want to quickly share a file with a coworker
-- `gitportal` will generate a shareable permalink - optionally with line ranges - allowing you to easily share this file
+- `gitportal` will automatically open your current file in github

 #### A coworker shares a file with you
 - `gitportal` will accept shareable permalinks, switch to the proper commit or branch, open the file, and go to or highlight any relevant lines embedded in the url